littlebuzzybee/ctf-misc/README.md

 # ctf-misc

-This repo contains IPython notebooks used to solve cybersecurity challenges from:
+This repo contains Jupyter notebooks used to solve cybersecurity challenges from:

 - HackTheBox
 - RootMe